U.S. flag

 Government-Wide Grants Management Requirements and DOJ Regulatory Adoption

-This Guide includes references to the policies and guidance issued by the Office of Management and Budget (OMB).
+This DOJ Grants Financial Guide (Guide) includes references to the policies and guidance issued by the Office of Management and Budget (OMB).
 The largest division of the Executive Office of the President, OMB is responsible for implementing and enforcing the President’s policies across the entire Federal Government.

-On August 13, 2020, OMB issued revisions to sections of the government-wide framework for grants management (Federal Register, 8/13/2020 and correcting amendments, 2/22/2021), the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 C.F.R.
-Part 200), also known as the Uniform Guidance.
-This OMB guidance, first promulgated in 2013, has been implemented by DOJ via DOJ regulation at 2 C.F.R.
+OMB issued a government-wide framework for grants management, the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (2 C.F.R.
+Part 200), also known as the Uniform Guidance, in 2013.
+DOJ has implemented the Uniform Guidance via DOJ regulation at 2 C.F.R.
 Part 2800.
+OMB updates the Uniform Guidance from time-to-time.
+This version of the Guide reflects the version of the Uniform Guidance in effect as of October 1, 2024.

 The 2013 guidance superseded the following OMB requirements: